yergin/qt-cmake-vscode/README.md

 Qt6/CMake app template for VSCode
 =================================

-This is intended as a template for developing Windows and Mac Qt apps under LGPL in VSCode rather than QtCreator.
+This is intended as a template for developing cross-platform Qt apps under LGPL in VSCode rather than using QtCreator.
+Supported platforms for deployment are macOS 10.15+ and Windows 10 and above.
+Linux deployment is not currently supported.

 Requirements
 ------------

-* macOS 12+ (if deploying the app is not required, macOS 10.15+ is sufficient)
+* Windows 10 and macOS 12+ (macOS 10.15 is sufficient if deploying the app is not required)
 * Qt6 (L)GPL
 * CMake 3.22
 * VSCode with CMake Tools (Microsoft) extension installed